TBI One Love Survivor Tommy Kelley

-Hi, I'm Tommy Kelley from Pensacola, come this July of 2016 it will have been 20 years since I sustained my Traumatic Brain Injury.
+Hi, I'm Tommy Kelley from Pensacola, it has been over 20 years since I sustained my Traumatic Brain Injury.

 At the time back then, I lived with my sister and my mom.
 Now, it is just my sister, who has been my caregiver, in my getting better, from day one, always on top of things.
 As with TBI One Love, caregiving is the most essential therapy, in one getting better, the encouragement.
 I was leaving a party, way past midnight.
 As I always make sure to wear my seatbelt, I had not clicked it on (from what I was told) in.
 From then, I was in a coma, with my car totally smashed, demolished.